-Use the data in the following table to use the sys msg-control command.
+The following table defines parameters for the sys msg-control command.

 Variable Value action <both send-trap suppress-msg></both send-trap suppress-msg> Configures the message control action.
 You can either suppress the message or send a trap notification, or both.
 The default is suppress. control-interval <1-30> Configures the message control interval in minutes.
 The valid options are 1-30.
 The default is 5. max-msg-num <2-500> Configures the number of occurrences of a message after which the control action occurs.
 To configure the maximum number of occurrences, enter a value from 2-500.
 The default is 5.